UMassCDS/IHOP-Reddit/README.md

 # IHOP
 The Center for Data Science repository for the International Hate Observatory Project.
+The `ihop` directory is a python module

+# External dependencies:
+- [Java](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html) or [OpenJDK](https://openjdk.java.net/install/) (at least version 8).
+Make sure you have `JAVA_HOME` set appropriately
+- (Optional to support faster compression & customize Hadoop config for Spark) [Hadoop](https://hadoop.apache.org) at least version 3.3 is needed for Pyspark to properly decompress the Reddit zst files (see [this issue](https://stackoverflow.com/questions/64607248/configure-spark-on-yarn-to-use-hadoop-native-libraries) or [this one](https://stackoverflow.com/questions/67099204/reading-a-zst-archive-in-scala-spark-native-zstandard-library-not-available)).
+Install Hadoop and configure the environment variables using [these instructions](https://phoenixnap.com/kb/install-hadoop-ubuntu).

 # Setup and Installation
 Note that [Pyspark](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies) is used for training embeddings, so you must have Java installed (at least version 8) and `JAVA_HOME` set appropriately.